jump-dev/JuMP.jl/doc/refmodel.rst

 * ``getNumVars(m::Model)`` - returns the number of variables associated with the ``Model m``.
 * ``getNumConstraints(m::Model)`` - returns the number of constraints associated with the ``Model m``.
+* ``getSolverModel(m::Model)`` - returns the internal low-level ``AbstractMathProgModel`` object which can be used to access any functionality that is not exposed by JuMP.
+See the MathProgBase `documentation <http://mathprogbasejl.readthedocs.org/en/latest/mathprogbase.html#low-level-interface>`_.

 **Objective**